SomeOddCodeGuy/WilmerAI/Docs/User_Documentation/Setup/Workflow_Details/Workflow_Nodes_Memories.md

 ### RecentMemorySummarizerTool

-The **`RecentMemorySummarizerTool`** is a fast **retriever** node that fetches the most recent memory chunks from the long-term memory file (`_memories.jsonl`).
+The **`RecentMemorySummarizerTool`** is a fast **retriever** node that fetches the most recent memory chunks from the long-term memory file (`_memories.json`).
 It is ideal for giving an LLM a quick summary of recent events without performing a complex search.
 It can also operate in a stateless mode if no `discussionId` is present.

 #### **Complete JSON Example**